Corn Rainfall Insurance Program

 - Only verified data is used in claim calculations.

-- Rainfall claims do not have to be filed; they are automatically calculated once weather station data is compiled (September).
-Verified monthly precipitation amounts will be available on our website and at your local customer service office.
+- Rainfall claims do not have to be filed.
+These claims are automatically calculated once weather station data is compiled (September).
+Verified monthly precipitation amounts are available on our website and at your local SCIC customer service office.

 - Precipitation determined for the weather station is the only means of determining a rainfall claim.